Sous-Chefs-Boneyard/orbs/README.md

 ### Usage

-The sous-chef standard for running platform tests is `kitchen/dokken-single` for every platform and each test should require `lint_and_unit` to allow circle to perform parallel builds.
+The sous-chef standard for running platform tests is `kitchen/dokken-single` for every platform and each test should require `lint_and_unit` to allow CircleCI to perform parallel builds.

 To generate your circle yaml config utilize: